tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 ## <a name="notes"></a>Notes
 1. I purposefully do not include using a JOIN table here.
-   While this is a legitimate way of representing a one-to-one relationship it is generally only used in a legacy system
+   While this is a legitimate way of representing a one-to-one relationship it is generally only used for legacy systems

 2. if you dont know what composition is look here (See [here](https://stackoverflow.com/questions/11881552/implementation-difference-between-aggregation-and-composition-in-java))